XHTUG-FM

 XHTUG-FM is a radio station on 103.5 FM in Tuxtla Gutiérrez, Chiapas, Mexico.
-The station is owned by Grupo Radiorama and is known as Éxtasis Digital with an adult contemporary format.
+The station is owned by Multimedios Radio and is known as La Lupe with a Variety hits format.

 History

-XHTUG-AM 950 received its concession on November 28, 1988.
+XETUG-AM 950 received its concession on November 28, 1988.
 It was owned by Radiorama subsidiary Espectáculo Auditivo, S.A.
 XHTUG migrated to FM in 2010.

-As part of wholesale format and operator changes at Radiorama Chiapas in August 2019, XHTUG dropped Estereo Joven to become a pop station.
-On 21 September 2020, the station changed formats again, now using adult contemporary format Éxtasis Digital.
+As part of wholesale format and operator changes at Radiorama Chiapas in August 2019, XHTUG dropped Extasis Digital to become a pop station as Estereo Joven.
+On September 21, 2020, the station changed formats again, now returned to the Éxtasis Digital format.

 In December 2022, XHTUG took on the Romántica format from XHUE-FM 99.3, which then left the air.
+Grupo Radio Comunicación left the market and ceded operation of the stations to Grupo AS on December 6, 2023.
+XHTUG followed several other AS stations in affiliating with the La Lupe format from Multimedios Radio in November 2024.

+On February 26, 2025, the Instituto Federal de Telecomunicaciones approved the transfer of XHTUG and XHKZ-FM 98.1 in Tehuantepec to the subsidiary Multimedios Radio, S.A. de C.V.